tj/luna/Readme.md

   - khash
   - kvec

-## Inspiration

- Luna's inspiration comes from bits of many languages that I have worked work as I aim for the minimalism and performance of [Lua](http://www.lua.org/), elegance of Steve Dekorte's [io](http://www.iolanguage.com/), and bits of syntax inspired by Python (whitespace) and Ruby (low precedence `not`, `**` etc).

 ## Syntax

+  Luna's syntactic & general philosophy is to encourage simple, explicit programs.
+For example explicit __return__s rather than implicit, providing (usually) one reasonable way to perform a task rather than several, providing a single method of concurrency rather than many, and the list goes on.
 The syntax, though very much still a work-in-progress, consists of concepts from various languages, as well as some I've not personally seen.

 ### Significant Whitespace